 And you don’t just want to know your audience’s public speaking personality — you also want to know your own.
 Understanding your public speaking personality will help you build on your strengths and minimize weakness, and will help you communicate effectively with audiences or individuals in every group.

 The 4 Public Speaking Personalities Are All Good

-I recently wrote about speaking to an audience of Experiencers — a personality that’s very different from my own.
-Knowing and accepting those differences made it easier for me to bridge the gap, and enjoy a challenge that had previously seemed overwhelming.
+I once had the “experience” of speaking to an audience of Experiencers — a personality that’s very different from mine.
+Knowing about, and accepting, those differences made it easier for me to bridge the gap and enjoy a challenge that had previously seemed overwhelming.

-But Experiencers are just one of the personality groups.
-Here’s a quick overview of all four — and, in the coming weeks, I’ll be writing in detail about how to communicate with each one.
+Experiencers are just one of the personality groups.
+Here’s a quick overview of all four — and here’s where you’ll find more detailed information about how to communicate with each one.